-Let me make a confession here - I'm not very good at taking medicine.
-I often forget, and in this case, I find the sensation fairly unpleasant, so I suspect my 'forgetting' could easily be re-phrased as 'I often don't want to.'
-I've been taking it - or failing to take it - for about 3 weeks, and it's not doing much, really.
-Apart from sitting on my table, looking at me and making me feel guilty.
+Today, let me make a confession here - I'm not very good at taking medicine.
+I often forget, which could just as easily be interpreted as 'conscious forgetting'!
+Generally I find some treatment or other sitting on my table, looking at me and making me feel guilty.

 But it does beg the question: do I want to get well?
 Is it worth enough to me to keep taking an unpleasant medicine every day for weeks or even months?
-Is my life hampered sufficiently by a slightly drippy nose to observe the discipline of medication every day?
+Is my life hampered sufficiently by whatever the issue is to observe the discipline of medication every day?

-My little problem is minor, and has very little effect on the quality of my life, save that I need to clear my throat a few times a day.
-It pales into insignificance compared to the very serious disability that the chap in our passage suffered from.
+Fortunately, most of my issues are minor, and have very little effect on the quality of my life.
+They pale into insignificance compared to the very serious disability that the chap in our passage suffered from.
 Whatever form his disability took, it left him unable to work, and carrying the double stigma of being thought to have inherited or contracted this disability because of family sinfulness (we'll get to that bit in a couple of days).
 For 38 years he had lain by the healing pool quite palpably not being healed.